junxit/us-congress-bills-114/derived/amendments.md

 ### 19 U.S.C. § 1313

-> in paragraph (3), by striking “they contain” and inserting “it contains”.
+> in paragraph (3), by striking “they contain” each place it appears and inserting “it contains”.

 | | |
 |---|---|